Ironmomo/LoginService/README.md

 ### Initialize the Database

-It is mandatory to setup a mysql database.
-To initialize use the following script: [init.sql](src/db/sql/init.sql).

-To make it more easy for you I recommend to set up a docker container with the following Dockerfile.
-Make shure to use the correct path to the init.sql script
+o set up a MySQL database, execute the [init.sql](src/db/sql/init.sql) script.
+You can use Docker to simplify this process by building and running a container with the provided Dockerfile.

 ```Dockerfile
 #Dockerfile